shaibalmuhtadee/shaibalmuhtadee/README.md

 ## Hey!

 My name is Shaibal Muhtadee or just Shai for short.
 I'm a third year Computer Engineering student at the University of Toronto.
 I am an aspiring web developer and tech aficionado.
 I love learning the logic behind complex software programs and developing powerful interactive apps.
 Check out my portfolio at [shaibalmuhtadee.com](https://shaibalmuhtadee.com/).
-I am currently seeking an internship this summer 2023, please take a look at my [resume](https://shaibalmuhtadee.com/Shaibal_Muhtadee_Resume.pdf)!

 ---